RichardAbraham/Accident_Severity_UK_Classification/README.md

 #### For more findings, please go to the "Images" folder.

-#### For steps undertaken to carry out some predictive modeling and hyper-parameter tuning, please view the "Modelling_Predictive Analytics_UK Traffic Demographics.ipynb" file.
+* For steps undertaken to carry out some **predictive modeling and hyper-parameter tuning**, please view the "Modelling_Predictive Analytics_UK Traffic Demographics.ipynb" file.

 ## RECOMMENDATIONS TO THE DEPARTMENT OF TRANSPORT (UK)